Is One Drink OK For Pregnant Women? Around The Globe, The Answer Is No

 She says that, given the lack of robust data, it's hard to answer the question: Is one drink during pregnancy safe?
 And she and her co-authors conclude that further studies are needed to provide "a better estimation of the likely effects."

-But experts say the lack of evidence is not a reason to challenge the current advise to avoid alcohol entirely during pregnancy.
+But experts say the lack of evidence is not a reason to challenge the current advice to avoid alcohol entirely during pregnancy.

 But he says, think of it this way.
 The harms of alcohol consumption during pregnancy, especially heavy drinking, can be far-reaching.
-Fetal alcohol spectrum disorder can lead to everything from birth defects, to intellectual development problems to struggles with mental health.
+Fetal alcohol spectrum disorder can lead to everything from birth defects to intellectual development problems to struggles with mental health.
 "It's everything from mild to severe problems."

 "By simply not drinking, you can prevent the problem," says Garry.
 So, why take a risk?